sailinglab/pgm-spring-2019/_posts/2019-01-09-lecture-notes-template.md

     &=p(x|y)p(y,z)
 \end{aligned}
 </d-math>
-We cannot let all potentials be either marginal probabilities or conditional probabilities.
+Probability distributions could be used as potential functions.
+However, in this case, we cannot let all potentials be either marginal probabilities or conditional probabilities.
 So the potential function for this graph cannot be probability distributions.

 ### Gibbs Distribution
 Definition: an undirected graphical model represents a distribution $$P(X_1, ..., X_n)$$ defined by an undirected graph $$H$$, and a set of positive potential functions $$\psi_C$$ associated with cliques of $$H$$, such that